 Money laundering is the process in which the proceeds of criminal activity are made to appear as if they have come from legitimate sources.
-There are three stages: placement, layering and integration.

 There are serious penalties available to the Court for money laundering convictions therefore it is essential that you seek competent representation.
 At Richardson Lissack we are well versed in money laundering cases having represented Defendants in high value and complicated cases, including those charged as conspiracies.